 The Company shall maintain its existing Unlimited Paid Personal Time Off Policy (the "PTO" Policy) for all bargaining unit employees.
+A copy of the Policy, which includes guidelines for use of sick leave and application of the policy, is attached as Appendix .
 Employees are encouraged to take time off pursuant to the Unlimited PTO policy.
 No employee shall be disciplined or retaliated against for appropriately taking time off pursuant to the Unlimited PTO policy.
 PTO requests shall not be unreasonably denied, taking business and operational concerns into consideration.